Historic Interest Rates on Savings in Ireland

 The best buy rates had fallen and 3.5% was the best available from AIB on their 7-day notice account.

-Anglo Irish was now under the wing of Allied Irish and you could get 3.35% with them if you wanted to risk it !
+Anglo-Irish was now under the wing of Allied Irish and you could get 3.35% with them if you wanted to risk it !

-Ulster Bank was offering 3% for a 1 year fix with their Direct Saver account if you had over €15k .
+Ulster Bank was offering 3% for-a-1 year fix with their Direct Saver account if you had over €15k .

-A new entrant to the Irish market – Nationwide UK (Ireland ) were offering interest of 3% on a minimum balance of €2k€.
+A new entrant to the Irish market – Nationwide UK (Ireland ) was offering interest of 3% on a minimum balance of €2k€.
 KBC’s best rate was 2.55% with a minimum balance of €10k required.

 Northern Rock was still in business here too – and had an instant access rate of 2.5%